 Being the fifth-most populous state in the United States boasting a population of nearly 13 million—more than the combined population of Delaware, Nevada, and New Jersey—means it is fair to expect the guarantees for these MTTs to be set higher than than those in New Jersey, and based on our view of the PokerStars PA client, that certainly appears to be the case.

-Not only are the guarantees bigger compared to New Jersey, but the buy-ins are also less expensive making these tournaments more valuable for the players.
+Not only are the guarantees bigger compared to New Jersey, but the buy-ins are also less expensive making these tournaments more valuable for the players on the latest PokerStars US site.

 For instance, from what we can tell, the Sunday Special in Pennsylvania will guarantee $30,000 for a buy-in of $100 ($91.80+$8.20), requiring at least 327 entries to cover.
 It will allow players to re-enter up to five times.
 The same tournament guarantees $25,000 for a much higher buy-in of $250 with unlimited entries in New Jersey.